canonical/charmlibs-pathops/SECURITY.md

 ## Supported versions

-Security updates will be released for all major versions that have had releases in the last year.
+Security updates will be released for all major versions from 1.0 onwards that have had releases in the last year.

 ## Reporting a vulnerability